Honey Eye Drops For Eye Health

 Honey can help in increasing the production of nitric oxide.
 Nitric oxide helps to increase blood flow in the eye and lower the eye pressure by increasing the outflow of eye fluid (aqueous humor).
-Due to its intraocular pressure (IOP)-lowering effect, honey is also being used for the treatment of glaucoma.
+Due to its intraocular pressure (IOP)-lowering effect, It is usefull to use honey eye drops for glaucoma.

 Corneal Abrasions and Endotoxin-induced Keratitis

 A study was conducted on the effect of topically applied honey on wounded corneas and endotoxin-induced keratitis in rats.
 It was found that healing of the corneal epithelium is faster with honey application on wounded corneas.
 It also reduced the inflammation in the cornea.

 The study also investigated its effects in intact corneas and concluded that short-term use of honey can be safe in healthy, intact corneas.

 If a commercially prepared honey will be used, make sure it’s pure and not acidic, as acidic honey can cause eye discomfort.
 Honey acidity usually varies based on the floral sources which might be indicated in the product label.
 For best results, fresh and untreated honey is recommended.

 It is advised to consult an eye care professional before using honey for topical application on the eye.
 In case of any allergic reaction, stop use of honey and seek medical advice.